toantd90/The-Pragmatic-Programmer-20th-Anniversary-Edition/README.md

 * If you explained this problem in detail to a coworker, what would you say?
 * If the suspect code passes its unit tests, are the tests complete enough?
 What happens if you run the tests with *this* data?
 * Do the conditions that caused this bug exist anywhere else in the system?

+### Common Things To Put It Configuration Data
+* Credentials for external services (database, third party APIs, and so on)
+* Logging levels and destinations
+* Port, IP address, machine, and cluster names the app uses
+* Evironment-specific validation parameters
+* Externally set parameters, such as tax rates
+* Site-specific formatting details

 Content from The Pragmatic Programmer: Your journey to mastery, 20th Anniversary Edition, by Andrew Hunt and David Thomas.
 Visit [https://pragprog.com/titles/tpp20/the-pragmatic-programmer-20th-anniversary-edition/](https://pragprog.com/titles/tpp20/the-pragmatic-programmer-20th-anniversary-edition/).